sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 ## Overview

 This document defines the data format for the dynamic type, the basic building block of the application.
-In a typical schema you define types which are then built up on top of fields.
+In a typical schema, you define types which are then built on top of fields.
 In our application, we call the type definition **DnType** and the field definition **DnField**.
 We do this because the words *type* and *field* are so common in coding and can refer to so many different concepts that using a variant name will help make it clear that we are talking about types and fields that are the foundational elements